The CMSO consists of three working groups, each covering a specific topic of interest in the standardisation of the field of cell migration.

 Standards formats and standard software APIs are instrumental tools to ensure that all data, results and associated metadata in a field can be readily read and correctly interpreted by any relevant software package.

-This working group will therefore focus on creating standard formats and software libraries for the field of cell migration.
+This working group focused on identifying standard formats and software libraries that could be combined and applied to the field of cell migration.